La Jolla: University of California, San Diego

 Local civic leaders had long toyed with the idea of a San Diego campus of the University of California, and the quest became more definite following World War II.
-The Scripps Institution of Oceanography, under its director Roger Revelle, had become an important defense contractor, and local aerospace companies like Convair were pressing for local training for their scientists and engineers.
-The state legislature proposed the idea in 1955, and the Regents of the University formally approved it in 1960.
+Scripps Institution of Oceanography, under its director Roger Revelle, had become an important defense contractor, and local aerospace companies like Convair were pressing for local training for their scientists and engineers.
+The state legislature proposed the idea in 1955, and the Regents of the university formally approved it in 1960.
 During the planning stage of the university's establishment, it was briefly known as the "University of California, La Jolla", but the name was changed to "University of California, San Diego" before its founding in 1960.
 The founding chancellor was Herbert York, named in 1961, and the second chancellor was John Semple Galbraith, named in 1964.
-The university was designed to have a "college" system; there are now seven colleges.
+The university was designed to have a "college" system; there are now eight colleges.
 The first college was established in 1965 and was named Revelle College after Roger Revelle, who is regarded as the "father" of the university.
 A medical school was established in 1968.
 The landmark Geisel Library with its Brutalist architecture opened in 1970.
-The university is the second largest employer in the city and has the 7th largest research expenditure in the country.
+The university is the second largest employer in the city and (as of 2023) has the 8th largest research expenditure in the country.

 Antisemitism

-The Camp Matthews site for the University was selected with some hesitation; one of the concerns was "whether La Jollans in particular would lay aside old prejudices in order to welcome a culturally, ethnically, and religiously diverse professoriate into their midst".
+The Camp Matthews site for the university was selected with some hesitation; one of the concerns was "whether La Jollans in particular would lay aside old prejudices in order to welcome a culturally, ethnically, and religiously diverse professoriate into their midst".
 La Jolla had a history of restrictive housing policies, often specified in deeds and ownership documents.
 In La Jolla Shores and La Jolla Hermosa, only people with pure European ancestry could own property; this excluded Jews, who were not considered white.
 Such "restrictive covenants" were once fairly common throughout the United States; the 1948 Supreme Court case Shelley v.
 Kraemer ruled them to be unenforceable, and Congress outlawed them twenty years later via the Fair Housing Act (Title VII of the Civil Rights Act of 1968).
 However, realtors and property owners in La Jolla continued to use more subtle ways of preventing or discouraging Jews from owning property there.
 Revelle stated the issue bluntly: "You can't have a university without having Jewish professors.
 The Real Estate Broker's Association and their supporters in La Jolla had to make up their minds whether they wanted a university or an anti-Semitic covenant.
 You couldn't have both."
 The issue was overcome; La Jolla now boasts a thriving Jewish population, and there are four synagogues in La Jolla.